edubois/mvp-player/README.md

 * By using this library and its concepts and designs, you accept the content of DISCLAIMER.txt

-This is a proof of concept of a my personal way to implement the model view presenter pattern.
+This is a proof of concept of my personal way to implement the model view presenter pattern.

-This project's goal is to show a easy powerful way to deal with multiple GUI.
+This project shows an easy powerful way to deal with multiple GUI.
-To me, this (or similar) should exists on every C++ projects.
+To me, this pattern (or similar) should exist on every C++ projects.

 ////////////////////////////////////////////////////////////////////////////////